elizarpif/anti_ddos_attack/README.md

 Created with [ProshNad](https://github.com/ProshNad)

 ## Main idea
 Send chunked requests with some timeout.
-Will connection closed or not?
-If not, we will try to create 3000+ clients and start them to send those requests
+Will connection be closed or not?
+If not, we will try to create 3000+ clients and start sending them those requests

 We have such message: